Disane87/spoolman-homeassistant/README.md

 - Spools are added to the devices
 - Monitoring of filament consumption (used and remaining length/weight)
 - **Flow rate sensor** to track filament consumption rate (g/h) for each spool
+- **Estimated run out sensor** predicting when spools will be depleted based on consumption rate
 - **Location select entity** for quick location changes directly from Home Assistant
 - Configurable thresholds for info, warning and critical states.
 This is useful to trigger notifications in HomeAssistant within an automation (see the [automation example](#automation-example))
 - Enable/disabled archived spools